 This is a multi-faceted process, but it includes being available for questions and reassurance, something that is vital if your business is online.
 Now, I'm not saying answering phone calls in the middle of the night.
 Make sure your business hours are posted on your site and that your customers know this.
 When your business is open, be sure to answer client emails, calls and texts quickly.
 And be friendly, gosh darn it!

 Also, it's important that you keep your customer up to date with the delivery status of their order.
 Think about how aggravated you are when you order something from Amazon and don't get a tracking number.
 No one wants to be unsure when their item is coming after they have paid for it.
 A quick email update is all you need to send every few days to keep a client happy.
+Oh, and if you use route optimization software as part of your logistics, they will get their package faster, which will be a win for them and you, too.

 Use specialized marketing programs